Credit Counseling: What Is It and How Does It Work?

 When to Use Credit Counseling

-Creating a budget and sticking to it Reading a credit report and correcting any errors Buying a home Making student loan payments Managing debt Taking out a reverse mortgage Refinancing a mortgage Bankruptcy Foreclosure
+Creating a budget and sticking to it Guidance on how to read a credit report and dispute any errors it may contain Buying a home Making student loan payments Managing debt Taking out a reverse mortgage Refinancing a mortgage Bankruptcy Foreclosure

 What Happens in a Credit Counseling Session